cmeziere/msds610-dbkeys/README.md

 ## Primary Key & Unique Key
 ### 1. Difference between Primary Key and Unique Key

 In general, one table can set multiple unique keys but only one primary key.
-Unlike the primary key, unqiue keys torelate null values in a set.
+Unlike the primary key, unique keys torelate null values in a set.
+The unique key can take multiple null values.

 <img src="img/1.jpg" >